Kapendev/parin/README.md

 ```

 Projects requiring the full D runtime can be built using the `gc` flag provided by the build script.
-This flag also requires [OpenD](https://opendlang.org/index.html) and the latest version of Emscripten.
-Note that exceptions are not supported and that some DUB related limitations apply like having to include all dependencies inside the source folder.
+Note that exceptions are not supported and that currently some DUB related limitations apply like having to include all dependencies inside the source folder.
 Make sure `opend install xpack-emscripten` has been run at least once before using it.

 #### Using the flag with DUB